linksf/code-challenge-210303/readme.md

 `fs.writeFileSync(filename, data);`

+### Part 3:

-Extra bonus points if you can create a pull request with your solution
+Create a pull request with your solution.